pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 **Status of This Document**
 ---------------------------

 1. This document is a Draft, informal, test, work in progress.
-    - last updated ~~September 28, 2021~~ September 30, 2021.
+    - last updated  October 1, 2021, pjalajas.
     - Contact Pete Jalajas pjalajas@synopsys.com with any questions, suggestions, or corrections.

+1. TODO:  search this documement for "TODO" and resolve them.

-2. Document filename: SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md
+1. Document filename: SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

-3. This document has been reviewed by:
+1. This document has been reviewed by:
     -
     -

 **Upgrade Schedule**
 --------------------

 1. Staging:
     - Date:
     - From version:
     - To version:

-2. Production:
+1. Production:
     - Only after successful completion of the upgrade on Staging, and resolution of any findings from that upgrade, Customer is currently expected to schedule upgrading Production on